LLNL/Silo/docs/Chapter2-Section2.md

   All processors should call this function as the next `PMPIO` function to call following a call to PMPIO_Init().

   For all processors that are the first processors in their groups, this function will return immediately after having called the file creation callback specified in PMPIO_Init().
   Typically, this callback will have created a file with the name `filename` and a directory in the file with the name `dirname` as well as having set the current working directory to `dirname`.

   For all processors that are not the first in their groups, this call will block, waiting for the processor preceding it to finish its work on the Silo file for the group and pass the baton to the next processor.

-  A typical naming convention for `filename` is something like "my_file_%03d. silo" where the "%03d" is replaced with the group rank (See "PMPIO_GroupRank" on page `193`.
-  ) of the processor.
+  A typical naming convention for `filename` is something like "my_file_%03d.silo" where the "%03d" is replaced with the group rank (See "PMPIO_GroupRank" on page `193`.) of the processor.
-  Likewise, a typical naming convention for `dirname` is something like "domain_%03d" where the "%03d" is replaced with the rank-in-group (See "PMPIO_RankInGroup" on page `194`.
-  ) of the processor.
+  Likewise, a typical naming convention for `dirname` is something like "domain_%03d" where the "%03d" is replaced with the rank-in-group (See "PMPIO_RankInGroup" on page `194`.) of the processor.

 ---